-Cvetkovic: Gov’t and foreign investors want strong economy7.
-November 2011. / Uncategorized
+Cvetkovic: Gov’t and foreign investors want strong economy, Uncategorized

 Serbian Prime Minister Mirko Cvetkovic said Thursday that the government and foreign investors have a common goal – building a strong and competitive economy.